Incline Chest Fly: Muscles Worked, How To Do and Form

 Some popular variations include the incline dumbbell fly, incline cable fly, and incline machine fly.
 Try different variations to find out what works best for you.

-1. Set both pulleys as low as possible, position an incline bench in the cable station.
+1. Set both pulleys as low as possible, and position an incline bench in the cable station.

 3. Grab the handle and lift your arms straight up from your shoulders and hold the cable directly over your upper chest.